w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/InventoryManagement.rst

 .. image:: InventoryManagementImages/CheckinBoxFailure_0_03_05.png

-Checkout (Consume Product in) a Box
+Checkout (Consume Product In) a Box
 **************************************

 To consume or empty a box enter a 5 digit box number in the **Box Number** field.
 Then